Senior Lecturer/Associate Professor at Department of Women's and Children's Health, International Child Health and Nutrition

 SHIFT Framework and Compendium of Good Practices: Shifting to equitable health and nutrition through food environment transformations.
 Funded by World Health Organization & EAT Forum; Period: 2020-22

 A transformative change of our food environment is urgently needed to improve human health and nutrition, planetary health and meet the Sustainable Development Goals.
 The SHIFT Framework assists technical staff working in nutrition and health through a process of identifying and implementing equity focused interventions related to the food environment.
-It includes: 1) the SHIFT Framework for developing contextualized interventions for improved equity in health and nutrition through food environment actions; 2) the SHIFT Compendium, a searchable database of 68 good practices on equity-focused actions on the food environment searched; and 3) Tools for Transformation, a set of selected online tools to assist technical staff in implementing health and nutrition interventions to transform the food environment in their setting.
-This work was carried out by our team with the technical and financial support from the Unit of Multi-sectoral Action in Food Systems, World Health Organization, Geneva, Switzerland.
-The SHIFT framework is set to be launched in March 2022.
+It includes: 1) A 4-step Framework for developing contextualized interventions for improved equity in health and nutrition through food environment actions; 2) the Compendium of Good Practices, a searchable database of 68 good practices on equity-focused actions on the food environment searched; and 3) Tools for Transformation, a set of selected online tools to assist technical staff in implementing health and nutrition interventions to transform the food environment in their setting.
+This work was carried out with the technical and financial support from the Unit of Multi-sectoral Action in Food Systems, World Health Organization, Geneva, Switzerland.
+The SHIFT Framework and Compendium of Good Practices for equity focus in food environment transformations was launched in June 2022.

 SMART2D: A people-centred approach through Self-Management and Reciprocal learning for the prevention and management of Type-2-Diabetes.
 Funded by EC Horizon 2020; Period: 2015-2020